 Here we illustrate the maximum entropy (ME) principle in a few simple cases.
 The examples may look trivial.
-However, we must have in mind that, as already mentioned in Digression 2.G, we can infer with the same reasoning more interesting things, such as the saturation vapour pressure in the atmosphere (Digression 10.D).
-The logic is the same: we maximize the uncertainty with respect to state of a die or a water molecule.
+However, we must have in mind that, as already mentioned in Digression 2.G, with the same reasoning we can infer more interesting things, such as the saturation vapour pressure in the atmosphere (Digression 10.D).
+The logic is the same: we maximize the uncertainty with respect to the state of a die or a water molecule.